luwrain/website/texts/download.iso.md

 # Bootable ISO images

-Here you can find the~direct links to~our~bootable ISO images.
+Here you can find direct links to~our~bootable ISO images.
 They will be~useful, if you'd like to~run LUWRAIN as~live~CD without installing  on~your~hard drive
 or if you'd like to~install it as~a~stand-alone OS on~your PC.